Novartis/torchsurv/README.md

 We value contributions from the community to enhance and improve this project.
 If you'd like to contribute, please consider the following:

-1. Create Issues: If you encounter bugs, have feature requests, or want to suggest improvements, please create an [issue](https://github.com/Novartis/torchsurv/issues) in the GitHub repository.
+1. __Create Issues__: If you encounter bugs, have feature requests, or want to suggest improvements, please create an [issue](https://github.com/Novartis/torchsurv/issues) in the GitHub repository.
 Make sure to provide detailed information about the problem, including code for reproducibility, or enhancement you're proposing.

-2. Fork and Pull Requests: If you're willing to address an existing issue or contribute a new feature, fork the repository, create a new branch, make your changes, and then submit a pull request.
+2. __Fork and Pull Requests__: If you're willing to address an existing issue or contribute a new feature, fork the repository, create a new branch, make your changes, and then submit a pull request.
 Please ensure your code follows our coding conventions and include tests for any new functionality.

-By contributing to this project, you agree to license your contributions under the same license as this project.
+By contributing to this project, you agree to license your contributions under the same license as this project. ⚠️

 ## Contacts